-Donors and granting agencies use the financial statements to assess an organization's financial position and performance.
-A clean opinion is seen as validating the financial condition of the organization.
-Banks and ratings agencies use the financial statements to evaluate the financial strength and viability of the organization, which becomes important when it applies for a loan.
-Accrediting and licensing agencies use the financial statements to determine the soundness of an organization as a service provider.
-News organizations use the financial statements - along with the Forms 990 and 990-T, and other filings - to seek background information on the organization, usually when following up on an embarrassing disclosure.
-Watchdog groups such as Charity Navigator use the financial statements to contribute to their ratings.
+Donors and granting agencies use the financial statements to assess an institution's financial position and performance.
+A clean opinion is seen as validating the financial condition of the institution.
+Banks and ratings agencies use the financial statements to evaluate the financial strength and viability of the institution, which becomes important when it applies for a loan.
+Accrediting and licensing agencies use the financial statements to determine the soundness of an institution as a service provider.
+News institutions use the financial statements - along with the Forms 990 and 990-T, and other filings - to seek background information on the institution, usually when following up on an embarrassing disclosure.

-Given the wide range of potential users - and uses - of an organization's financial statements, it is essential that audit committee members evaluate them carefully and critically.
+Given the wide range of potential users - and uses - of an institution's financial statements, it is essential that audit committee members evaluate them carefully and critically.

-The insider's perspective: Working within a not-for-profit organization
+The insider's perspective: Working within a college or university

-An effective audit committee must work with a variety of groups within an organization - the board, the management team and the internal audit department.
+An effective audit committee must work with a variety of groups within an institution - the board, the management team and the internal audit department.
 It is essential that prospective audit committee members understand their role in each of these relationships.